Berkeley-CS61B/website-sp24/projects/proj0/index.md

 Observe that this is the same thing as if you'd slid the tiles of the original board to the `WEST`.

-Important: Make sure to use `board.setViewingPerpsective` to set the perspective back to `Side.NORTH` before you finish your call to `tilt`, otherwise weird stuff will happen.
+Important: Make sure to use `board.setViewingPerspective` to set the perspective back to `Side.NORTH` before you finish your call to `tilt`, otherwise weird stuff will happen.

 To test your understanding, try this third and final [Google Form quiz](https://forms.gle/AGrhEFbwfMJ7qwaB6)